sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 body         |
 -------------|------
 description  | Markdown content to display in a prompt.
-If you specify [`type: markdown`][9], you must provide a `body` attribute. **TODO** should describe it's typical use to provide instructions at the top of each prompt window. required     | false type         | String example      | {{< code yml >}}
+If you specify [`type: markdown`][9], you must include a `body` attribute.
+Body attributes are useful for providing instructions at the top of each prompt window. required     | false type         | String example      | {{< code yml >}}